niftycode/fetch_hackernews/README.md

     Link: https://duckduckgo.com/email/faq
     …

 After running this program, an index.html file is created locally.
-This file will be updated after six hours.
 This reduces requests to the server from [news.ycombinator.com](https://news.ycombinator.com).

 So, all news will be read from the local `index.html` file.
 This program will search for such a file.
 If no file has been created yet, it will create this file, download the content (using `requests`) and save it.
 After that, the content will be parsed using `BeautifulSoup`.